 Born in 1980 in Devon, Wood-Evans graduated from Falmouth University with a BA Hons in Fine Art, winning the accolade of Free Range Most Promising Graduate.
 He was subsequently awarded a scholarship from the Royal Academy for classical study at the Prado museum in Madrid.
 Based in Brighton for a number of years, he currently lives and works in Hastings.

-With solo exhibitions and group shows across the UK, Jake Wood-Evans’ work can be viewed at galleries including:
+With solo exhibitions and group shows across the UK, Jake Wood-Evans’ work has been seen at galleries including: